Dynamics of ballistic photocurrents driven by Coulomb scattering: Abstract

 \section{Abstract}

-First principles real-time time dependent density functional theory (rt-TDDFT) calculations reveal the existence of ballistic photocurrents generated by Coulomb scattering, a form of photocurrent that has not previously been considered as a mechanism for the bulk photovoltaic effect.
-With monolayer GeS as an example, it is predicted that ballistic currents can exceed shift currents under experimentally accessible conditions.
-Moreover, these simulations reveal recombination pathways that work to modify shift current magnitudes beyond perturbation theory predictions.
+First principles real-time time dependent density functional theory (rt-TDDFT) calculations reveal the existence of ballistic photocurrents generated by Coulomb scattering, {which} has not previously been considered as a mechanism for the bulk photovoltaic effect.
+With monolayer GeS as an example, it is predicted that ballistic currents can be comparable to shift currents under experimentally accessible conditions.

 The bulk photovoltaic effect (BPVE) is the generation of a direct current in an extended material under photoexcitation, independent of interfacial effects~\cite{dai-recent-2023}.
-Following early work to understand photocurrents in ferroelectrics~\cite{von-baltz-theory-1981}, this field~\cite{belinicher-photogalvanic-1980} has recently experienced a revival, driven by advances in first-principles computation~\cite{young-first-2012}, and the recasting of its response theory to the modern language of wavefunction geometry~\cite{morimoto-topological-2016,morimoto-geometric-2023,ahn-riemannian-2022,alexandradinata-topological-2022}.
-The BPVE is a light-harvesting mechanism operating outside the constraints~\cite{tan-upper-2019} of conventional photovoltaics, such as the Shockley-Queisser limit~\cite{shockley-detailed-1961}.
+Following early work to understand photocurrents in ferroelectrics~\cite{von-baltz-theory-1981}, this field~\cite{belinicher-photogalvanic-1980} has recently experienced a revival, driven by advances in first-principles computation~\cite{young-first-2012}, and the recasting of its response theory to the modern language of wavefunction geometry~\cite{morimoto-topological-2016,morimoto-geometric-2023,ahn-riemannian-2022,alexandradinata-topological-2022}. { The BPVE has attracted theoretical interest as a novel photocurrent mechanism as its influencing factors are not yet fully understood~\cite{tan-upper-2019}}.
 It can also be used as a powerful mode of light-matter control or detection via its sensitive dependence to light polarization and frequency.

-The shift current has been identified as one of the major contributions to the BPVE in some materials~\cite{young-first-2012}.
+The shift current has been identified as one of the major contributions to the BPVE in polar materials~\cite{young-first-2012}.
 It is current generated directly by photoexcited transitions between valence and conduction bands.
 Much research on the BPVE operates within the assumption that the BPVE is dominated by the shift current~\cite{tan-shift-2016}.
 Within perturbation theory, the shift current of a perfect crystal of non-interacting electrons appears to have no dependence on carrier scattering effects.
 However, recent work has revealed that shift currently is strongly modified by scattering once these stringent conditions are removed~\cite{barik-nonequilibrium-2020, matsyshyn-rabi-2021}, with consequences for real materials with a number of intrinsic and extrinsic scattering sources.